 Here are suggestions for 5 scenic drives to help you discover all that the island has to offer.

 Papine to Newcastle

-Stop to take a photo or have a cup of coffee along the way, pack a picnic and visit Hollywell National Park where you can take a guided hike to a waterfall.
+Stop to take a photo or have a cup of coffee along the way, pack a picnic and visit Holywell National Park where you can take a guided hike to a waterfall.
 Either way, the drive is a great way to spend a day.

 Ocho Rios to Port Antonio

-Notable stops along the way include GoldenEye, the former home of James Bond’s creator Ian Fleming, and Firefly (possibly the most beautiful coastal view on island) where playwright Noel Coward not only holidayed but wrote some of his most renowned work.
+Notable stops along the way include GoldenEye, the former home of James Bond creator Ian Fleming, and Firefly (possibly the most beautiful coastal view on the island) where playwright Noel Coward not only holidayed but wrote some of his most renowned work.

 Spanish Town to Ocho Rios (old road or new highway)